 Why Is Asking for Clarification Necessary?

 Every day, we get engaged in conversations for different purposes.
-While we communicate with others, we exchange information and opinion.
-However, there can be miscommunication if information or opinion is not clearly expressed or understood.
+While we communicate with others, we exchange information and opinions.
+However, miscommunication can occur if information or opinion is not clearly expressed or understood.
 So, if you are confused about understanding what the other person said in a conversation, you should ask for clarification.

 Suppose you just received a prescription from the doctor after the diagnosis.
 If your doctor gives you any instructions, you must follow them.
-However, if the instruction is unclear, you may need to ask for clarification so you can take medicine properly.
+However, if the instruction is unclear, you may need to ask for clarification to take medicine properly.

 Now, let’s see a short conversation between a doctor and a patient that involves asking for clarification.